Our Planning Process page provides a guide to Banyule's planning processes.

 - Consider getting professional advice.
 This will help you determine the type and details of information you will need to submit with an application and develop your ideas so they meet Council's expectations and your objectives.

-- Payment of the relevant planning application fee/s.
+- A credit card for payment of the relevant planning application fee/s.

 Once an application is lodged, it will be registered and allocated to a planning officer who will be responsible for the application progress.